payzero/openapi-doc/cookbook.md

 To describe the business flow easily, let’s define the following entities:

-1.	{PAY} is a payment company who consumes Payzero OpenAPI.
+1.	{PAY} is a payment company who consumes Payzero OpenAPI. i.e. The company/org you come from.
 2.	{AP} is an account provider who has already integrated with Payzero OpenAPI and uses Payzero’s platform to manage their virtual accounts e.g. FlexWallet.
 3.	{MER} is a merchant who is the client of {PAY}, it needs virtual account for their daily business.
 4.	{X} is the entity trading with {MER}, it may be the customer of {MER}, or anyone else who needs to send funds to the bank account of {MER}.